-- the technical aspects of your computer/email/printer etc. Please refer to the BC Distance Education website for the Vista Tutorial and for minimum hardware requirements. - The Distance Education Office telephone number is listed above. - 2. reading the specified materials. - 3. taking part in email discussions.
-Contacting me/fellow students can be helpful. - 4. keeping comprehensive notes/diagrams/maps relevant to course topics. - 5.
-Timely completions of the module exams.
+1. the technical aspects of your computer/email/printer etc.

+Please refer to the BC Distance Education website for the Canvas Tutorial and for minimum hardware requirements.
+The Distance Education Office telephone number is listed above.

-You should not leave exams to the last minute in case you have a technical problem this is a very important consideration. - 6. reviewing the Bellevue College academic calendar posted at http://distance-ed.bcc.ctc.edu for all details regarding registration and withdrawal policy and procedures and distribution of final grades. - 7. reading the Social Science Division's policy statement. - 8. if special needs are necessary contacting Disability Support Services at (425) 564-2498
+- 2. reading the specified materials. - 3. taking part in email discussions.
+Contacting me/fellow students can be helpful. - 4. keeping comprehensive notes/diagrams/maps relevant to course topics. - 5. timely completions of place location and module exams.
+You should not leave exams to the last minute in case you have a technical problem this is a very important consideration. - 6. reviewing the Bellevue College academic calendar for all details regarding registration and withdrawal policy and procedures and distribution of final grades. - 7. reading the Social Science Division's policy statement. - 8. if special needs are necessary contacting Disability Support Services at (425) 564-2498

-PROCEDURES AND GUIDELINES OF THE SOCIAL SCIENCE DIVISION SP 2014
+PROCEDURES AND GUIDELINES OF THE SOCIAL SCIENCE DIVISION (Updated SP 2014)

-Cheating, Stealing and Plagiarizing
+Cheating, Stealing and Plagiarizing\